PositiveThinkingCompany/LearningDocker/ReadMe.md

 * Build inside containers
 * Docker Compose
 * Docker volumes

+## <a name='DockerConcepts'></a>Docker Concepts

+### <a name='WriteablelayervsVolumes'></a>Writeable layer vs Volumes

+The filesystem in a container gets a certain size by default ( 20Gb?)
+When we change a file in the container, this doesn't change the image.
+Instead the change is written in the writeable layer.
+If you would change the registry, a copy would be made and saved to the writeable layer.
+This layer only belongs to the running container.

+This layer is not the same as an attached volume, which points to an external storage device.
+When you change something in the volume, this is permanent.

 ## <a name='WindowsContainers'></a>Windows Containers
 Docker can host both windows and linux containers at the same time.